IorioD/Maas4You/README.md

 The cost of the trip is automatically evaluated by the app once the user provides the mean of transport that intends to use.

-In the end, the admin can have a full overview of the trips planned:
+### 5. The admin can have a full overview of the trips planned:

 ![Alt text](src/main/resources/templates/06_AdminSummary.png "Admin Summary")